The Minister and the Massacres

 The Minister and the Massacres (1986) is a history written by Nikolai Tolstoy about the 1945 repatriations of Croatian soldiers and civilians and Cossacks, who had crossed into Austria seeking refuge from the Red Army and Partisans who had taken control in Yugoslavia.
 He criticized the British repatriation of collaborationist troops to Josip Broz Tito's Yugoslav government, attributing the decisions to Harold Macmillan, then UK minister of the Mediterranean, and Lord Aldington.
 Tolstoy is among historians who say numerous massacres of such soldiers took place after their repatriation.
 His conclusions about leading British officials were criticized in turn.

 In this history, Tolstoy continued his exploration of late world war history.
 His earlier books were Victims of Yalta (1977) and Stalin's Secret War (1981).
 Lord Aldington later filed a libel lawsuit against Tolstoy and a man he had written for.
-He refused to settle and was found guilty of libel at trial, where he was sentenced to pay major damages.
+He refused to settle and was found to have libelled Aldington at trial, and ordered to pay damages.